balena-io/balena-cli-advanced-masterclass/README.md

 ### 1. Communicating with Alternative balena Environments

-By default, the balena CLI communicates with the production balenaCloud instance, using this environment to carry out operations such as application creation, code pushing, etc.
+By default, the balena CLI communicates with the production balenaCloud instance, using this environment to carry out operations such as Fleet creation, code pushing, etc.

 However, there are alternative environments available, such as balena's staging